makersmakingchange/one-hand-xbox-XS/README.md

  --->

 ### 1. Order the Off-The-Shelf Components
-The [Bill of Materials](/Documentation/ProductTitle_BOM_v0.1.xlsx) lists all of the parts and components required to build the (todo:Project Title).
-The electronic components may be available locally, but will probably need to be ordered online.
+The [Bill of Materials](/Documentation/OneHandedXboxXSController_BOM_V1.0.xlsx) lists all of the parts and components required to build the one handed modification for the Xbox Series X|S Controller.

 ### 2. Print the 3D Printable components
 Print the components for the switch tester case and choose an option for the case.

 All of the files and individual print files can be in the [/Build_Files/3D_Printing_Files](/Build_Files/3D_Printing/) folder.

-### 3. Assemble the (todo:Product Title)
+### 3. Assemble the one handed modification for the Xbox Series X|S Controller.
-Reference the [assembly guide](/Documentation/ProductTitle_Assembly_Guide_v1.0.pdf) for the tools and steps required to build each portion.
+Reference the [maker guide](/Documentation/OneHandedXboxXSController_Maker_Guide_V1.0.pdf) for the tools and steps required to build each portion.

 ## Files
 <!---